millxing/Patchlets/README.md

 - Clean up the code: I'm not an experienced python programmer.
 This is my first python project and I've been learning as I worked on it.
 The code is well-commented but does not follow standard python norms.
 The code can be made much more efficient, but it seems to work fine for these tasks.
 I do plan to improve the quality of the code.

-- Testing: I've tested these scripts a bunch of times, but I'm sure I've missed some
+- Testing: I've tested these scripts a bunch of times, but I'm sure I've missed some combination of conditions that could make these scripts fail.

 - Add more tools: The logical one to add next would be **appendPatchlet**, so you could just add a patchlet to the bottom of an existing patch.
 Currently you can do the same thing by splitting the existing patch into patchlets with **extractPatchlets** and then recombining the patchlets and adding the new one with **combinePatchlets**.